tsickert/discord-webhook/README.md

 Do you need to send more than just some basic content?
 Things like embeds, for example?
 That's supported in `v2.0.0` and above.

-That's supported.
 Instead of providing content inputs, you can override the `raw-data` input with the path to a JSON file in your repository that contains your webhook message.

 _(Note that all inputs except for `webhook-url` are ignored when `raw-data` is provided)_